 It has an outstanding octagonal shaped Guda Mandapam that is twice the size of the shrines.
 Stunningly beautiful three spires over the garbhagriha add charm to the beauty of the temple.
 The elaborate porches, chaturbas and jalis give it a look of a haveli.
 It is believed that the temple has been inspired from the famous Dilwara Jain Temple in Rajasthan.

 The well known place of Jainism is situated outside the Delhi Gate in Bardolpura area that lies only 3.6 km from Ahmedabad railway station.
 As the sacred shrine is located on the Shahibaug Road near Kalupur station, it is easily accessible for first time visitors.

 Ahmedabad being the industrial, economic and educational hub of Gujarat is well connected with air, road and rail.
 The nearest bus stop to the temple is Shahibaug.
 There are various buses to reach the temple.

 There is no entry fee to visit Hutheesing Jain Temple.
-Camera is not allowed inside the temple.
+Cameras are not allowed inside the temple.